 Regardless of the technology used in the infrastructure or the repetitive work handling process, adopting a RPA solution into business process should be carried out via a well-defined governance structure and requires proper process evaluation & selection methods.

 Based on our implementation experiences Human Resources, Purchasing, Accounting, Financing, Information Technologies and Treasury processes are most likely to be migrated to RPA.
-Automating employee recruitment processes, private pension transactions, preparation of financial reports and entering the data to ERP system take considerably much amount of time.
-RPA does not only saves time, but also improves the efficiency and the quality of the processes to be automated.
+Automating employee recruitment processes, private pension transactions, preparation of financial reports and entering the data to ERP system takes considerably much amount of time.
+RPA does not only saves time but also improves the efficiency and the quality of the processes to be automated.